Fred Seibert cartoon shorts filmography

 These are the complete filmographies for the cartoon shorts series created by American animation producer Fred Seibert from 1995 through 2022, at Hanna-Barbera Cartoons and his animation production companies Frederator Studios and FredFilms.

-What A Cartoon! (aka World Premiere Toons) [1995–1997]
+What a Cartoon! (aka World Premiere Toons) (1995–1997)

-What A Cartoon! was producer Fred Seibert's first cartoon incubator, featuring 48 original animated shorts.
+What a Cartoon! was producer Fred Seibert's first cartoon incubator, featuring 48 original animated shorts.
 Produced during Fred Seibert's presidency of Hanna-Barbera, and exhibited on Cartoon Network.
 The shorts are listed in the order that they originally aired.

 The spin-off series were Dexter's Laboratory, Cow and Chicken, Johnny Bravo, I Am Weasel, Courage the Cowardly Dog, and The Powerpuff Girls.

 Oh Yeah!
-Cartoons shorts [1998–2001]
+Cartoons (1998–2002)

 Oh Yeah!
 Cartoons was Fred Seibert's second cartoon incubator and Frederator Studios' first production, with 99 original shorts exhibited on Nickelodeon.
 The shorts are listed in the order that they originally aired.

 The series spin-offs were The Fairly OddParents, ChalkZone, and My Life as a Teenage Robot.